mihajlostojkovic99/Real-estate-agency-website-using-MEAN-stack/README.md

 ## Technical characteristics of the application
 ### Navigation
 The application has a navigation bar on top with dropdown menus which dynamically change with a different type of user.
-It is elegantly made with fluid animations and ajusts with resizing.
+It is elegantly made with fluid animations and adjusts with resizing (though not mobile friendly).
 ### Uniformity
 The application has a uniform look accomplished using pure CSS.
 Every page has a header and a footer, home page button and a logout button.
 ### Authorisation